redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	        path: /
 	        pathType: Prefix

-Modify the AWS API Gateway so that it now routes traffic to port 443 using SSL/TLS.

-From the integrations menu select the previously created  ANY /{proxy+} route and select manage integration.
-Edit the integration details and change the listener type from TCP:80 to TCP:443.
+In the API Gateway from the integrations menu select the previously created  ANY /{proxy+} route and select manage integration.
+Edit integration details and change the listener from TCP:80 to TCP:443.
 Under the advanced settings enter the FQDN of the host (e.g., echo.example.com) as the secure server name.
 After saving these changes invoke the API URL for the $default stage as before.
 This time the field x-forwarded-proto should be https and the field x-forwarded-port should be 443.

 ***